Bala-6478/JAVA/README.md

 | **16** | **Pornic Number** | *(Note: This seems to be a custom or non-standard term.
 Clarification/Correction needed, or implement based on local definition.)* |
 | **17** | **Weird Number Check** | *(Note: Implement based on the definition of a "Weird Number" in mathematics - an abundant number that is not semiperfect.)* |

-### ⚙️ Digits, Loops & Math
+### ⚙️ Digits, Loops & Math.

 Programs focused on digit manipulation and essential utility functions.

 | # | Concept | Description |
 | :--- | :--- | :--- |